 HOURS OF WORK

 Northwoods Child Development Center hours of operation are from 6:30am to 5:30pm.
+Our School Age Child Care Center is open 6:30 A.M. to 6:00 P.M.
 Individual daily work hours will be set upon hire, but are subject to change.
 Hours may change if enrollment changes or if the needs of the Center change.
 Employees are expected to be signed in and ready to work at their scheduled time.
-Employees may need to stay longer than they’re scheduled or may be asked to leave early, depending on enrollment and hours of children’s attendance.
+Employees may need to stay longer than scheduled or may be asked to leave early, depending on enrollment and hours of children in attendance.

-Employees will be considered “full-time” employees when working a consistent 40 hour work week, Monday through Friday.
+Employees will be considered “full-time” employees when working a consistent 40-hour work week, Monday through Friday.
 Less than 40 hours will be considered part-time employment.
-Typically, full-time staff will work a 10 hour day, 4 days a week or a 9 hour day with an hour break, 5 days a week.
+Typically, full time staff members work a 9-hour day with an hour break, 5 days a week.

-TIME CARDS
+TIME SHEETS

-Your time card is a legal document stating the hours of which you provided service for the Center.
-Never punch another employee in at the time clock.
-Any deviations on your time card must be initialed by the administrator, director or assistant director.
+Your time sheet is a legal document stating the hours of which you provided service for the Center.
+Staff sign in sheets are located in the Director’s office in a labeled notebook.
+Any deviations on your time sheet and the time you are scheduled to work must be initialed by the Director or Assistant Director.

 PAYROLL

-The work week will run Monday through Friday, weekends as needed, with prior agreement.
+The work week will run Monday through Friday, and weekends as needed, with prior agreement.

+A pay period is for two weeks.

 Checks will be issued on the Thursday following the pay period.

 Overtime: Any hours over 40 hours per week will be paid at overtime rate, which is one and one half of the regular rate of pay.
 If you have worked over 40 hours in a work week or have more hours than you were scheduled for, you are required to have it approved by the Director with the reason for the additional time written on your time card and initialed by the Director.
 No other overtime will be accepted.